How To Build A Strong Connection With Someone You Just Started Dating

 The elephant in the room when talking about respecting bodies is respecting boundaries.
 For some people, touch is more important than it is for others.
 Ensure you are both consenting to any contact.
 They might not feel comfortable with PDA (public displays of affection) or much touching in general.
 Relationships are built on trust, so you can build a bond faster by respecting their boundaries, even if there isn’t much physical touch going on.

 The way you talk matters as well.
-Texting and digital communication are relatively new inventions that for which we haven’t necessarily evolved.
+Texting and digital communication are relatively new inventions for which we haven’t necessarily evolved.
 So much nuance can be missed in a text or DM.
 The more you can talk to your partner in person or over the phone, the better you can understand each other.
 The inflection in our voice can tell a lot more than our words alone.
 Especially if you must have a difficult conversation, do so in person as often as possible.
 At the very least, call them on the phone.

 Communication is a visceral experience.
 We hear our partner’s voice, see their body language, and feel their touch.
 The more you can keep communication a visceral experience, the stronger your connection can be.